-Yes, you can file a lawsuit without representation or counsel.
+Yes, you can file an NYC personal injury lawsuit without representation or counsel.

 In legal terms, this is called pro se, which translates from Latin to "for oneself."

 In fact, there's no legal situation in which you must retain a lawyer.
 You always have the right to represent yourself.
 But even though you have the right to do something, doesn't mean it's a good idea (as anyone who has tested the bounds of "free speech" is well aware).